SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 1. Check your S3 bucket configuration is secure using [this tool](https://console.aws.amazon.com/trustedadvisor/home?#/category/security).

-1. To check your files are served correctly and Android autoverify is working, see [troubleshooting tips](#troubleshooting).
+1. To check your files are served correctly and Android auto-verify is working, see [troubleshooting tips](#troubleshooting).

 ---